prominence-eosc/docs-eosc/source/jobs.rst

 * **maximumRetries**: maximum number of times a failing job will be retried.
 * **maximumTimeInQueue**: maximum time in minutes the job will stay in the ``pending`` state.
 The default is ``0``, which means that the job will stay in the ``pending`` state until it starts running or there is a failure.
 The value ``-1`` means that the job will stay in the ``pending`` state until it starts running.
 When set to a non-zero value, the job will be automatically set to the ``failed`` state if it has not started running within the time limit.
 * **leaveInQueue**: when set to ``true`` (default is ``false``) completed, failed and deleted jobs will remain in the queue until the user specifies that they can be removed.
-* **placement**: allows users to specify requirements and preferences to influence where jobs will run....
+* **placement**: allows users to specify requirements and preferences to influence where jobs will run.

 For example: